adam-lynch/adam-lynch.github.io/writing/improve-permissions-ux.md

 ### Incentivize the user

 To encourage the user to opt-in, you could explain that they will be rewarded in some way.
-What that reward could be is up to you.
+It's to you what that reward could be.
 Alternatively, you could just use gamification.
 For example, you could show an on-boarding checklist somewhere in your app, containing "Enable notifications" and anything else you'd like.
 Simply showing the number of completed items or completion percentage to the user will be enough to get some to enable notifications.
 Don't blackmail users though; don't block them from using certain features until they've granted a permission or signed up for your newsletter or anything like that.

 ### What if the native request is rejected?